ilesinge/lovedollar/README.md

 TOOL FOR CRYPTO-CAPITALIST MUSIC
 ================================

-Get live trades from cryptocurreny marketplaces, and send OSC commands to a server.
+Get live trades from cryptocurreny marketplaces, and send OSC commands to a server while displaying trade data.
 Tought to be used with Tidal Cycles.

 OSC commands examples
 ---------------------